FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 **Homology: ** Here \(in the context of genes\), it describes proteins originating from a common ancestor.

-**Definition of Species:** We are talking about two different species, once they cannot produce fertile offspring together.
+**Definition of Species:** We are talking about two different species, once they cannot produce fertile offspring together. \(Example Bono an Chimpanzee\)